-Campfires and storm kettles are important parts of Forest School activities, and they are used in many sessions.
+Camp fires and the use of storm kettles are an important part of Forest School activities and they are used in many sessions.

-Old Rayne Preschool Forest School aims to ensure that all children and adults participating in Forest School sessions with fires and/or storm kettles will do so safely and with as little risk to their health as possible, while also experiencing the positive benefits related to this.
+Old Rayne Preschool Forest School aims to ensure that all children and adults participating in Forest School sessions with fires and/or storm kettles will do so safely and with as little risk to their health as possible whilst also experiencing the positive benefits related.